TheSamLloyd/Elbie/README.md

 # Elbie (Landon Bot)

+> **_NOTE_**: This guide is being rewritten as we move into 4.0, which I am really excited about.
+Please feel free to submit bugs and issues as they arise.
+We're now significantly more flexible in terms of adding systems, so if you need a new system implemented, please let me know and I will work on it!
+Elbie has been rewritten not quite from the ground up but more from the top down in Typescript, allowing us more predictable behaviors and better debugging, as well as way more flexibility.

 An extensible [Discord](https://discordapp.com/) bot designed to facilitate running rules-lite [TTRPG](https://en.wikipedia.org/wiki/Tabletop_role-playing_game) systems, including [Dungeon World](http://dungeon-world.com/), [Fiasco](http://bullypulpitgames.com/games/fiasco/), and others, with rudimentary support for Dungeons & Dragons 3.5e.
 What makes Elbie distinct from many of the conventionally available Discord bots is her tight RPG integrations, capable of handling skills, inventory, dice rolls, and creating character summaries on the fly.
 She also has rudimentary (and in-progress) audio capabiities, with built-in support for character theme songs.